This Is the Worst Diet Advice Nutritionists Have Ever Heard

 “The fewer calories, the better”

 Actually, the fewer you consume, the more likely you are to overeat later.
 “I had one patient, a nurse, who thought a very low-calorie diet was a good idea for losing weight,” says Samantha Heller, senior clinical nutritionist at NYU Langone Medical Center and author of The Only Cleanse.
 “She came into my office and told me she couldn’t climb up a flight of stairs.
 Other people have passed out in gyms because they thought they couldn’t eat any carbohydrates.”
 Fasting can put you in a mental fog and causes your body to go into starvation mode, with your metabolism adjusting accordingly to conserve energy.
 Also, weight lost during extremely calorie-restricted diets is usually a combination of muscles, fluid, and fat—but if you overeat later out of starvation, the pounds regained are just fat.
-Try one of these bizarre weight loss tricks to lose weight instead.

 “Eliminate carbs!
 Or fat!”

 Balance, balance, balance—it’s what nutritionists stress most.
-“When you eliminate either fats or carbohydrates, you’re probably eating way too much of what’s left over,” says Kristin Kirkpatrick, MS, RD, manager of wellness nutrition services at the Cleveland Clinic Wellness Institute.
+“When you eliminate either fats or carbohydrates, you’re probably eating way too much of what’s left over,” says registered dietitian Kristin Kirkpatrick, manager of wellness nutrition services at the Cleveland Clinic Wellness Institute.
 “If you’re on a very low-fat diet, you’ll probably eat way too many carbohydrates.
 This can stimulate insulin, which is a fat-storing hormone, and make it difficult to lose weight.”
 If you cut out all carbs, you may overeat other food groups, feel sluggish, or become constipated.
 “You can modify an entire food group, but you can’t take it away,” adds Kirkpatrick.
 For example: Instead of cutting carbs out completely, have one carbohydrate at each meal that is a whole grain (like a corn tortilla or whole-grain bread).
 Rather than cutting out fat, opt for low-fat dairies and lean meats.
-Check out these 50 things your doctor wants you to know about weight loss.
+(Check out these 50 things your doctor wants you to know about weight loss.)

 “A daily tablespoon of coconut oil helps shed pounds”

 Save it for cooking, or one of these beauty uses for coconut oil.
 “People eat tablespoons of coconut oil, thinking it’s a miracle cure for disease or weight loss,” says Heller.
 “Not only is there no science to support that, but coconut oil is saturated fat.
 As far as we know, it has very similar effects of other saturated fats like lard.”
 One tablespoon of coconut oil has 12 grams of saturated fat (the American Heart Association recommends limiting saturated fat to no more than 13 grams per day) and 117 calories.
 Coconut oil does have antioxidants, which may help reduce the risk of disease, but you’re better off getting antioxidants from vegetables, fruits, and whole grains.
-Make sure you always have these nutritionist-approved snacks in your bag for when you’re on the go.
+(Make sure you always have these nutritionist-approved snacks in your bag for when you’re on the go.)

 “Detox to lose weight fast”

 Your body cleanses itself 24 hours a day.
 “There is no current scientific evidence that suggests juicing, special herbal blends, or other ‘detoxes’ cleanse the body of anything,” says Heller.
 If you want to get back on track after, say, an indulgent vacation, keep a food diary.
 “It sounds simple, but it makes us more mindful so we don’t keep up the ‘fun’ eating we experienced on vacation,” adds Heller.
-Try one of these 10 other crash diets nutrition pros use to lose weight fast!

 “Use an app to balance exercise with diet”